Why Auto ApproveResourcesFAQ

 When Should You Refinance?

 Refinancing is all about striking when the iron is hot.
 And by that we mean when the interest rates are hot.
 Interest rates are adjusted based on how the economy is performing.
 If the economy is not performing well, or is anticipated to not perform well, banks will lower their interest rates to encourage spending.
 If interest rates are lower than when you first took out your auto loan, it may be a good time to consider refinancing.
-Rates are currently very low, so there is a good chance you can get a lower APR now than you could previously.
+Rates have fluctuated greatly over the past several years, so there is a good chance you can get a lower APR now than you could previously.

 Interest rates are largely dependent on the finances of the applicant.
 Your credit score is one of the most important factors in securing an auto loan with good terms.
 Credit scores are generally categorized by the below parameters: